Lionel Troughton

-Lionel Holmes Wood Troughton (17 May 1879 – 31 August 1933) was an English amateur cricketer who played first-class cricket for Kent County Cricket Club either side of the First World War.
+Lionel Holmes Wood Troughton (17 May 1879 – 31 August 1933) was an English amateur cricketer who played first-class cricket for Kent County Cricket Club before and after the First World War.
 Primarily a batsman, Troughton was club captain of Kent between 1914 and 1923.
 He served in the Rifle Brigade during the First World War, rising to the rank of lieutenant colonel and being awarded the Military Cross.

 Early life

 Troughton was born in Seaford, East Sussex in 1879, the son of William and Kate Troughton.
 His father was a wine and spirits merchant who later became a solicitor at Gravesend in Kent, a profession which his son followed him into.
 He attended Dulwich College and played cricket for the school First XI during 1897.